The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Introduction

 \section{Introduction}

 Hyperspectral imaging~(HSI)~\cite{Goetz1147}, originating in earth observations and the launch of Landsat 1, has found several applications in control and quality assurance within the food industry.
 The acquired spectral information enable feature recognition, e.g. spectroscopic differentiation of materials~\cite{keshava_distance_2004}, detection of foreign objects~\cite{lee_non-destructive_2017} and optical sorting~\cite{pu_recent_2015}.
-Among the existing techniques of hyperspectral cube imaging, pushbroom~(line scan)~\cite{boldrini_hyperspectral_2012} is the most well-known.

-Despite its ability to record images of moving objects in a broad range of wavelengths, the pushbroom system also has drawbacks: The first is that the velocity of imaged objects has to be known to high precision and any uncertainties will result in distortion of images and the second is the high cost of the equipment.
-That hinders broader applications of hyperspectral imaging.
+Among the existing techniques of hyperspectral imaging, pushbroom~(line scan)~\cite{boldrini_hyperspectral_2012} is the most well-known.
+Despite its ability to record images of moving objects in a broad range of wavelengths, the pushbroom system also has drawbacks: Firstly, the velocity of imaged objects has to be known to high precision and any uncertainties will result in distortion of images, and secondly, the high cost of the equipment.
+This hinders broader applications of hyperspectral imaging.

 On the other hand, the computed tomography imaging spectrometer~(CTIS)~\cite{Okamoto:91,Th,descour_computed-tomography_1995} is a non-scanning snapshot HSI system, that is portable, cheaper and more compact than the pushbroom HSI system.
 It outputs a 2-dimensional~(2-D) image of multiplexed spatio-spectral projections surrounding a direct image of the 3-D hyperspectral cube of the field stop-limited image scene.
 That is, the cube is projected into a 2-D image by superimposing the cube images in a wavelength-dependent way.
 CTIS has found several applications including remote sensing microbiology~\cite{Ford:01}, ophthalmology~\cite{johnson_snapshot_2007}, space surveillance and astronomy~\cite{article} as well as food and agricultural science~\cite{8809748,Douarre:20}.
 One specific food science application is the detection of frost damage in carrots that is not visible in standard color RGB images.
+There exist other snapshot HSI techniques, such as single-shot compressive spectral imaging with a dual-disperser architecture (CASSI) \cite{gehm_single-shot_2007}, hybrid camera multispectral-video imaging system (HMVIS) \cite{cao_high_2011}, lenslet-array \cite{bodkin_snapshot_2009} and filter-on-chip imagers \cite{von_freymann_compact_2014}.